 - Graduation year evaluated on a case by case basis

 Upon email notification, qualified applicants are invited to arrange a virtual interview via Thalamus.
-Information on how to schedule their virtual interview and also how to RSVP for a casual, resident-hosted dinner will be included in the invitation.
+Information on how to schedule their virtual interview, as well as how to RVSP for an optional, resident-hosted dinner via Zoom, will be included in the invitation.
 UMN MedPeds interviews up to 10 applicants per day.

 If you have any questions regarding the application process, please contact: